TanujKS/FailSafeMail/README.md

 # Fail-Safe Email Worker

-A Cloudflare Email Worker that forwards all incoming emails to with automatic failover to R2 storage and Discord webhook alerts.
+A Cloudflare Email Worker that forwards incoming emails to multiple target addresses based on recipient with automatic failover to R2 storage and Discord webhook alerts.

 ## Features

-- ✅ Forwards all emails to a specified address (no allowlist required)
+- ✅ Routes emails to different addresses based on recipient (configurable via environment variables)
 - ✅ Automatic backup to R2 bucket when delivery fails
 - ✅ Discord webhook alerts for failed deliveries
 - ✅ Comprehensive error handling and logging